Group 3 element: Occurrence

-The principal commercially viable ore of lutetium is the rare-earth phosphate mineral monazite, (Ce,La,etc.)PO_{4}, which contains 0.003% of the element.
+The principal commercially viable ore of lutetium is the rare-earth phosphate mineral monazite, (Ce,La,etc.)PO4, which contains 0.003% of the element.
 The main mining areas are China, United States, Brazil, India, Sri Lanka and Australia.
 Pure lutetium metal is one of the rarest and most expensive of the rare-earth metals with the price about US$10,000/kg, or about one-fourth that of gold.

 Production

 The most available element in group 3 is yttrium, with annual production of 8,900 tonnes in 2010.
 Yttrium is mostly produced as oxide, by a single country, China (99%).
 Lutetium and scandium are also mostly obtained as oxides, and their annual production by 2001 was about 10 and 2 tonnes, respectively.

 Group 3 elements are mined only as a byproduct from the extraction of other elements.
 They are not often produced as the pure metals; the production of metallic yttrium is about a few tonnes, and that of scandium is in the order of 10 kg per year; production of lutetium is not calculated, but it is certainly small.
 The elements, after purification from other rare-earth metals, are isolated as oxides; the oxides are converted to fluorides during reactions with hydrofluoric acid.
 The resulting fluorides are reduced with alkaline earth metals or alloys of the metals; metallic calcium is used most frequently.
 For example: